 Born in July 1939 to an Azeri (Turkic) family from Mashhad.
 Lost use of right arm in assassination attempt in June 1981.
 Was jailed by the Shah of Iran for supporting Ayatollah Khomeini's revolution.
 After the regime took power in 1979, helped organize Revolutionary Guard and other security organs.
 Served as elected president during 1981-1989 and was selected Khomeini's successor in June 1989 upon his death.
 Upon that selection, Khamene'i religious ranking was advanced in official organs to "Ayatollah" from the lower ranking "Hojjat ol-Islam."
-Although lacking Khomeini's undisputed authority, Khamene'i, like Khomeini, generally stays out of day-to-day government and intervenes only to resolve factional disputes or to quiet popular criticism.
-However, took direct role to quiet opposition protests in wake of June 2009 election, in part by ordering Revolutionary Guard to crush dissent.
+Although lacking Khomeini's undisputed authority, Khamene'i, like Khomeini, intervenes primarily on major security matters, to resolve factional disputes, or to quiet popular criticism.
+Took direct role to quiet opposition protests in wake of June 2009 election, in part by ordering Revolutionary Guard to crush dissent.

 Considered moderate-conservative on domestic policy but hardline on foreign policy and particularly toward Israel.
 Seeks to challenge U.S. hegemony and wants Israel defeated but greatly fears direct military confrontation with United States.
 Has generally supported the business community (bazaaris), and opposed state control of the economy.
-Senior aides in his office include second son, Mojtaba, who is said to be acquiring increasing influence and who Khamene'i may want to succeed him.
+Senior aides in his office include second son, Mojtaba, who is said to be acquiring increasing influence.
 Has made public reference to letters to him from President Obama asking for renewed U.S.-Iran relations.